Version 6 supported

 Samesite attribute

 The session cookie is handled slightly differently than most cookies on the site, which provides the opportunity to handle the samesite attribute separately from other cookies.
-You can change the samesite attribute for session cookies like so:
+By default, it is set to Strict to prevent cross-site attacks.

 SilverStripe\Control\Session: